tribalwarshelp/scripts/readme.md

 1. Add [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to your browser.
 2. Select a script that you wish to use, and copy the code.
-3. Open Tampermonkey in your browser and click the Add Script tab (icon with a plus symbol)
+3. Open Tampermonkey in your browser and click the Add Script tab.
 4. Paste the code, hit save (shortcut: CTRL + s).
 5. The script should be visible in the game.